TonyIvchenko/playground/src/bert/README.md

 ## Notes

 - The page loads the model directly in the browser.
+- It includes built-in toxic and non-toxic sample buttons for quick sanity checks.
 - The first run downloads model assets, so internet access is required.
 - It uses `Xenova/toxic-bert`, which ships ONNX weights compatible with `@xenova/transformers`.